nextdotxyz/linux-for-humans/lessons/01-command-line/16-whatis-command.md

-So far in this course, we haveve learned quite a lot of commands.
+So far in this course, we have learned quite a few commands.
 If you are ever feeling doubtful about what a command does, you can use the `whatis` command.
 The `whatis` command provides a brief description of command line programs:

 ```bash
 $ whatis cat